 The VTS functions according to IALA Recommendation V-127 “Operational Procedures for VTS” are subdivided into internal and external.
 External Procedures cover procedures that govern the interaction with participating vessels and allied services.
 VTS should be maintained during any emergency response.

-Incidental co-operation with emergency services, such as Search and Rescue and Pollution Control may be conducted in accordance with pre-established contingency plans in which the procedures for interaction with allied or other services are laid down and responsibilities established.
+Incidental co-operation with emergency services, such as Search and Rescue and Pollution Control may be conducted in accordance with pre-established contingency plans in which the procedures for interaction with stakeholders are laid down and responsibilities established.

 Collision, Capsize, Sinking, Grounding, Fire On Vessel, Man Overboard